 Mood tracker page

-Along with a habit tracker I’ve placed a mood tracker page, and this is how it looks like.
+Along with a habit tracker I’ve placed a mood tracker page, and this is what it looks like.

 Although it seemed like a good layout at first (and it goes absolutely well with my bullet journal stars theme), I got to admit, once I got to coloring, I had the impression that I should have made the stars larger (at least that’s what I think).
 Well – lesson learned for the next time…